The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It turns out that the mysql51-libs package contains the required library and pre-installing this package before the puppet enterprise installation script is run fixes the problem.

-#5 Updated by Tyler Walters almost 2 years ago
+#5 Updated by Tyler Walters over 2 years ago

 - Status changed from Closed to Re-opened